LB&SCR A1 class: British Railways (1948-1963)

-At nationalisation in 1948, one "A1" and 14 "A1X" locomotives entered British Railways stock.
-All but one of these locomotives were based on the former Southern Railway, which became the Southern Region under British Railways, with the other based on the Western Region, having been inherited by the Great Western Railway from the Weston, Clevedon and Portishead Railway.
+At nationalisation in 1948, one "A1" and 16 "A1X" locomotives entered British Railways stock.
+All but two of these locomotives were based on the former Southern Railway, which became the Southern Region under British Railways, with the other two based on the Western Region, having been inherited by the Great Western Railway from the Weston, Clevedon and Portishead Railway.
 BR gave the locomotives the power classification 0P, indicating that the locomotives were primarily passenger locomotives, but were among the least powerful on the system.

 The locomotives remained employed much as they had been under Southern Railway ownership, with roles centred on working over the lightly laid and weight restricted branches.
 However, the class were becoming increasingly expensive to maintain through physical wear and increased age of components.
 The future of the class was thrown into doubt with the publication of the Modernisation Plan, which made provision to close many of the routes still operated by the class.
 The main two routes still retaining 'Terrier' operations were the Kent & East Sussex Railway and the Hayling Island branch.
 The former closed due to being unprofitable in 1961.

 The line to Hayling Island remained profitable, however, primarily due to the heavy traffic in summer.
 The condition of the bridge over Langstone Harbour was, however, deteriorating, and the Southern Region designated the bridge as being beyond economic repair.
 The final scheduled services over the line were run on 3 November 1963, and a special 'topped and tailed' by 32636 and 32670 the following day.
 The final scheduled train was notable for being one of the last steam hauled mixed trains.
 With the closure of this line, BR decided to withdraw the last remaining members of the class from traffic.
 At the time of her withdrawal following the closure of the line, No. 32636 (formerly No. 72 Fenchurch) was the oldest working steam engine in British Railways ownership.